EU Aviation: Non-CO2 Expert Network

 Approach

-The Aviation Non-CO2 Expert Network (ANCEN) will bring together around 45 representatives from industry – airlines, air navigation service providers, manufacturers, fuel producers – alongside specialists from government, regulation and academia.
+The Aviation Non-CO2 Expert Network (ANCEN) brings together around 50 representatives from industry – airlines, air navigation service providers, manufacturers, fuel producers – alongside specialists from government, regulation and academia.

-Ricardo’s team will coordinate the Network’s activities, monitor progress against objectives, and provide communication with the aviation sector.
+Ricardo’s team coordinates the Network’s activities, monitors progress against objectives, and provides communication with the aviation sector.

 Results